department-of-veterans-affairs/va.gov-team/products/caregivers/research/discovery-aug-2019/caregiver-conversation-guide.md

    - Can you tell me about that experience?
    - How did you feel about the interaction?

-- Have you applied for caregiver benefits?

-- If yes:
 - How did you find out about Caregiver Benefits?
-   - How did you know if you were eligible?
+- How did you know that you were eligible?
 - Can you tell me about your experience applying for the Caregiver Benefit?
 - What happened after you applied?
    - How did you find out about your application status?
-      - How long did it take to receive the Caregiver Benefits after the application process?
+   - How long did it take to receive the Caregiver Benefits after you submitted the application?

-- If no:
+- Overall, how did you feel about the current application process.

+## Potential Caregiver Questions

+- What do you know about VA's Caregiver Benefits?
+How did you find out?
+- How do you think you would apply for Caregiver Benefits?
+- How would you find out if you're eligble?
+- The current paper application requires the information from the Veteran and the Caregiver.
+The application must be signed by each person.
+How would you handle completing the form and getting the signatures?
+- If you completed the application, how would you expect to find out about its status?
+- When would you expect to find out if your application is approved or denied?
+- If you learned that your application was approved, what would you expect to happen next?
+- If you learned that your application was denied, what would you do?

+## Additional Questions
+- If the caregiver benefit application could be completed online, where would you go to find it?
+- Would you prefer to complete the application online or by filling out and mailing the paper form?
+Why?
+- Veterans can access certain benefits like refilling prescriptions and managing VA health care appointments online at VA.gov.
+As a caregiver, would you be interested in managing these benefits online for the Veteran that you care for?
+- Is there anything else that you would like to share with us about your experience as a caregiver?

 #  Wrap up